 Wednesday, January 23, 2019

-Ariel Jurow Kleiman (San Diego) presents Tax Limits and Public Control at Pepperdine today as part of our Tax Policy Workshop Series hosted by Dorothy Brown and Paul Caron:
+Ariel Jurow Kleiman (San Diego) presents Tax Limits and the Future of Local Democracy, 133 Harv.
+L. Rev. ___ 2019), at Pepperdine today as part of our Tax Policy Workshop Series hosted by Dorothy Brown and Paul Caron:

 Local governments are severely restricted in their ability to raise tax revenue, in part by state-level statutes that place caps on local tax rates and revenue.
 Many attribute the proliferation of these local tax limitations to entrenched antitax sentiment among U.S. taxpayers.
 This antitax narrative is attractive for its simplicity and explanatory power.
 It provides a clear mandate for those enacting tax limiting laws as well as a simple fiscal rubric for those evaluating the success of such limits—namely, lower taxes equals success.
 However, the explanatory power of the antitax narrative is limited.
 Perhaps most notably, it fails to explain why voters regularly approve tax increases, even in places with strict tax limitations.
 Using the lens of the 1970s Tax Revolt, this Article complicates the traditional antitax narrative surrounding tax limitations, offering evidence that voters also supported tax limits in order to increase public control and oversight of local government fiscal decisions.